The interactive version of this map can be seen in the following link https://datawrapper.dwcdn.net/Qxi5G/1/

 July 8th 2021.
 The death toll and Covid-19 cases in Indonesia continue to rise.
 In addition to the patients who died during hospital treatments, a number of people with the virus also reported the deaths of family members and friends who contracted the virus during their self-isolation.
 This phenomenon points to the collapse of health facilities rendering Covid-19 patients unable to find proper medical treatment, worsened by the lack of public health education and risk communication by the government, causing people to choose self-isolation over hospital care.

 Based on research conducted by the LaporCovid19 team on Twitter, online news portals, and direct reports from communities, we found that 365 people self-isolating in their homes died while attempting to find medical care.
 These deaths outside medical facilities were only found in the period between June and July 2021.

-This situation shows the government’s neglect in fulfilling the citizens’ right to health care during the ongoing pandemic, as guaranteed by Health Quarantine Law No. 6 2018, which clearly states that during a pandemic, all citizens have the right to receive proper medical care.
+Does this situation show the government’s neglect in fulfilling the citizens? right to health care during the ongoing pandemic, as guaranteed by Health Quarantine Law No. 6 2018, which clearly states that during a pandemic, all citizens have the right to receive proper medical care.
 Furthermore, this also indicates a violation of human rights guaranteed in the 1945 Constitution.

 The following table details the number of deaths in each province.